funkia/turbine/README.md

 Here `usernameInput` has the type `Component<Output>` where `Output` is an object containing the output that an `input` element produces.
-Among other things, an `input` element produces a string-valued behavior named `inputValue` that contains the current content of the `input` element.
+Among other things, an `input` element produces a string valued behavior named `inputValue` that contains the current content of the `input` element.
 So, the type of `usernameInput` above is something like `Component<{inputValue: Behavior<string>, ...}>`.
-The dots are there to indicate the the component has other output as well.
+The dots are there to indicate that the component has other output as well.

 We want our counter view to produce two streams as output.
-One stream should be from whenever the first button is clicked the the other stream clicks from the second button.
-That is, the view's output should the type `{increment: Behavior<number>, decrement:
+One stream should be from whenever the first button is clicked and the other stream should contain clicks from the second button.
+That is, the view's output should the type `{increment: Behavior<number>,
-Behavior<number>}` The simplest way to get achieve that looks like
+decrement: Behavior<number>}` The simplest way to get achieve that looks like this:
-this:

 ```ts
 const counterView = ({ count }: CounterViewInput) => div([